keikhcheung/notes/content/Trust-is-the-basic-unit-of-human-connection.md

 2. Advantages outweigh disadvantages in this connection.
 --> [[The bad weigh more than the good]]

 3. Security in peers / [bandwagon effect](https://en.wikipedia.org/wiki/Bandwagon_effect) threshold is met.
+Familiarity can help meet this threshold (--> [[Familiarity transposes existing stances]]).

 Trust (same as technology or any other means/tools in general) can bridge over the gap to bring people closer.
 Nonetheless, it can also be misused for other personal/business purposes.

-One way of bending the equation is by **information asymmetry**—by not overtly providing relevant information but keeping the other party in the dark during trust building.
+- One way of bending the equation is by **information asymmetry**—by not overtly providing relevant information but keeping the other party in the dark during trust building.

-Placing trust in the wrong person/party could lead to detrimental results, especially when regulations cannot bridle them timely.
+- Placing trust in the wrong person/party could lead to detrimental results, especially when regulations cannot bridle them timely.

-Transparency properly brought to everyone (--> [[Transparency does not always help establish trust]]) can minimise this information asymmetry and provide an outsider’s view when making decisions (Kahneman; ch.
+- Transparency properly brought to everyone (--> [[Transparency can but not always help establish trust]]) can minimise this information asymmetry and provide an outsider’s view when making decisions (Kahneman; ch.
 23).

 Record of trust should help people to build trust.
 Yet, in a society which overweighs records, people without records are ousted from the prevalent trust building formula (paperwork).